- Last updated:

 See Health to obtain information on this country’s vaccination requirements.

-You must produce proof of polio vaccination if you are arriving from Afghanistan, Ethiopia, Israel, Kenya, Nigeria, Pakistan, or Somalia.
-Contact the High Commission of India in Ottawa or the closest Indian consular office for more information.
+You must produce proof of polio vaccination if you are arriving from Afghanistan, Ethiopia, Israel, Kenya, Nigeria, Pakistan or Somalia.
+Contact the High Commission for the Republic of India in Ottawa or the closest Indian consular office for more information.

 Be sure that your routine vaccines are up-to-date regardless of your travel destination.